 During the 2017-2018 academic year, there were 514 undergraduates at Cogswell with 421 being full-time and 93 being part-time.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Cogswell, see our tuition and fees and room and board pages.

-The student loan default rate at Cogswell is 7.6%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at Cogswell is 3.5%.
+This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.